-On January 16, 2019, the Company announced that it has closed its unit private placement, raising gross proceeds of \$1,957 through the issuance of 9,786,778 units at a price of \$0.20 per unit.
-Each unit is comprised of one common share of Columbus Gold (a "Share"), and a half warrant.
-Each full warrant entitles the holder, on exercise, to purchase one Share at a price of \$0.40, for a period of 12 months from the closing date of the private placement.
-An aggregate of 65,250 common shares of Columbus Gold was also paid in Finders' Fees, representing 0.67% of the gross proceeds raised.
-The proceeds of the private placement will be used for general working capital purposes.
+On February 5, 2020, the Company closed a non-brokered private placement, raising gross proceeds of \$1,250 through the issuance of 7,812,500 units at a price of \$0.16 per unit.
+Each unit is comprised of one common share of Columbus Gold, and a half warrant.
+Each full warrant entitles the holder, on exercise, to purchase one common share of Columbus Gold at a price of \$0.24, for a period of 18 months from the closing date of the private placement.